Setting the table…

 Honestly?
 My wife.

-She loves finding recipes — on TikTok, Instagram, Lemon8, wherever.
+She loves finding recipes on TikTok, Instagram, Lemon8, wherever.
 And she’d share them with me across every channel imaginable: a TikTok DM here, an Instagram DM there, a Telegram message, a screenshot dropped into our WhatsApp chat.
 I’d save them all and then immediately lose them.
 Buried under notifications, split across five different apps, gone.

 I built Pantree because we needed one place to put all of it.
 One tap to save a recipe from anywhere.
 One library that’s always there when you open the fridge and think, “what do I actually make tonight?”

 It grew from there.
-Once your recipes are in one place and you start logging what’s in your pantry, something clicks — you stop overbuying, you waste less, you cook more of what you actually have.
+Once your recipes are in one place and you start logging what’s in your pantry, something clicks.
+You stop overbuying, you waste less, you cook more of what you actually have.
 The average household throws away somewhere between $1,500 and $2,000 of food a year.
 Pantree doesn’t fix that by lecturing you about it.
 It just makes it easier to use what you’ve already got.

-- Pantry tracking.
-Log ingredients with quantities and expiry dates so you never overbuy or forget what’s already in the fridge.
+Log ingredients with quantities and expiry dates so you never overbuy or forget what's already in the fridge.

-- Recipe matching.
 See which recipes you can cook right now with what you have, and which are just one or two ingredients away.

-- AI Chef.
 A chat-based cooking assistant that suggests meals, answers kitchen questions, and helps you use up ingredients before they expire.

-- Shopping lists.
 Auto-generated from the recipes you want to cook, synced across everyone in your household.

-- Household sharing.
 Share a pantry, shopping list and recipe collection with up to 5 people in real time.

 Pantree is built by Nathaniel Leong, a software engineer based in Singapore.
 What started as a tool to solve a very specific problem in our household grew into a consumer app after too many friends asked if they could use it too.

-The app is built for the reality of cooking at home — half-remembered leftovers, inconsistent weeknight schedules, and the moral guilt of discovering a slimy bag of spinach you bought with the best of intentions.
-We write about the research behind that on our blog, including deep-dives on reducing food waste and meal prepping for the week.
+The app is built for the reality of cooking at home: half remembered leftovers, inconsistent weeknight schedules, and the moral guilt of discovering a slimy bag of spinach you bought with the best of intentions.
+We write about the research behind that on our blog, including deep dives on reducing food waste and meal prepping for the week.

 Pantree is free to download and free to use.
 Optional Premium and Family subscriptions remove the limits on recipe imports and AI Chef messages, and add extra household seats.
 Full details are on the pricing page.
 We don’t sell your data, and we don’t run ads.
 Ever.